cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

 ##### Channel registration and counterparty idenfitifcation

-IBC version 2 introduces a `registerChannel` procedure.
+IBC version 2 introduces a `registerCounterparty` procedure.
 The channel registration procedure ensures both chains have a mutually recognized channel that facilitates the packet transmission.

 This process stores the `counterpartyChannelId` in the local channel structure, ensuring both chains have mirrored **<channel, channel>** pairs.
 With the correct registration, the unique clients on each side provide an authenticated stream of packet data.
 Social consensus outside the protocol is relied upon to ensure only valid **<channel, channel>** pairs are used, representing connections between the correct chains.

 Pre-conditions:

-- The `createChannel` has been previously executed such that the `channelId` that will be provided in input to `registerChannel` exist and it's valid.
+- The `createChannel` has been previously executed such that the `channelId` that will be provided in input to `registerCounterparty` exist and it's valid.

 ###### Execution requirements and outcomes